Critical People in Academia – An Interview with Rink Hoekstra

 I interviewed Rink to understand more about how it is to be actively critical about how we do science and the academic system.
 While I rather wanted to learn more about how it is to be (perceived as) a critical person, we ended up talking about the incentive system and the critical community.
 I learned that it is important to distinguish between the target of criticism, about the heterogeneity of criticism, and that science possibly always needs human reflection.
 Rink gave some interesting metaphors and insights about the incentive system.
 Being a ‘critical person’ is part of his work identity and he has an optimistic view on the development of science.
 In the future, I would like to find out more about these dynamics within science and therefore this will only be the first post in a series about ‘the critical people in academia’.

-This post does not claim to be objective because (1) Rink is my supervisor and (2) I have similar research interests and opinions.
+This post does not claim to be objective because (1) Rink is my supervisor, (2) I have similar research interests and opinions, and (3) Rink was involved in the editing process.